exonum/exonum-doc/src/advanced/node-management.md

 !!! warning "Quirky behavior"
-    As of Exonum 0.2, the returned information about a transaction is only accurate if the transaction type redefines the default [`info()`][info-method] implementation, for example, to return the JSON serialization of the transaction.
+    As of Exonum 0.2, the returned information about a transaction is only accurate if the transaction type redefines the default [`info()`][info-method] implementation, for example, to return JSON serialization of the transaction.
     If `info()` is *not* redefined, the
     endpoint will always return `null` as the transaction information.